Domoconnor/orange-corpus/05_Networking.md

 * Single message storing (The hub will only ever send one message, to the clock it will be requests or a heartbeat but never at the same time.
 To the sensor it will be a heartbeat.)
 * Status awareness (Was a packet received?)

+######Multiple Sensors Solution

+Initially we used AT mode for working with one sensor, however problems soon arose when we planned to add multiple sensors to our network.
+The problem was that it would become impossible to identify who was sending data causing different sensor readings to become mixed up across transmissions.
+Using one sensor was fine because only one source of traffic with sensor readings was expected, the clock wouldn’t interfere as this was a different format of data.
+Using API mode has let us identify each node on the network and where each stream of traffic is coming from, fixing this problem for us.

+Image 7.76

+######Fragmenting Packets

+As show in our previous iteration the XBee did support packet fragmentation, so in order for this to work we need to manually number each frame in a packet from each source.
+We also need to be able to determine which is the final frame of a packet, we’ve decided to use an ‘!’ character, which would never naturally appear in any of our normal packets.

+IMAGE 7.8

+######Overall Benefits

 These requirements will allow us to build a robust network capable of recovery upon failure, if a packet isn’t received for example then retransmit it.
 We will be able to also provide more feedback to the client such as if a node is no longer within range, if they moved the sensor too far away from the Hub for example.

 * For implementations of our node code (C++), see here.
 * For implementations of our Hub code (Python), see here.